quantcert/quantcert.github.io/README.md

 open-source code that we provide.

 More information related to this paper can be found in the [Mermin-eval](Mermin-eval) part of this GitHub repository.

+### Phase sensitivity of entanglement in the Quantum Phase Estimation Algorithm

+_Paper abstract:_<br/>
+We study entanglement in the pre-QFT part of the Quantum Phase Estimation and the Quantum Counting algorithms.
+In particular we focus on the sensitivity of entanglement to the input value (the phase and the ratio of marked elements M/N) in some basic cases.
+One starts from numerical observations and deduce some general results in particular regarding the classes of entanglement.

+More information related to this paper can be found in the [qpea_and_qca](qpea_and_qca) part of this GitHub repository.